scrapy/scrapy-bench/README.md

 * Has a `--n-runs` option for perfoming more than one iteration of spider to improve the precision.
 * Has a `--only_results` option for viewing the results only.
 * A micro benchmark that tests LinkExtractor() function by extracting links from a collection of html pages.
+* A micro benchmark that tests extraction using xpath from a collection of html pages.

 ## Installation